deneshshan/dotfiles/README.md

 archconfig
 ==========

-My Arch linux configuration files
+dotfiles for OS X and Arch